 For Epinions, their core point of difference from every other “online mall” was user generated content (before it was all the rage) in the form of product reviews left by consumers.
 That was and still is, all that separated them from any other affiliate who took every affiliate feed they could find (or Shopping.com's available feed) and mashed them all together into one massive online mall.

 Shopping.com and Epinions are two nearly identical affiliate feed sites, but because they have branded themselves (being owned by eBay probably doesn't hurt either, but remember, they didn't start out with that) as the top destination for shopping (Shopping.com) and product reviews (Epinions), they're able to rank healthily in Google.

 Shopping.com has a top 500 Alexa rank and according to compete.com, variations of their domain name (with the .com in it) are two of their top three referrers (though Google shows “not enough data” when you do a search on shopping.com, Google also shows “not enough data” when you do a search on Google.com too).

-Epinions has an Alexa rank of 2K and according to compete.com, variations of their brand epinions are three of their top four keywords and the word “epinions” gets 165K searches a month according to the approx avg search volume listed for the phrase in the Google Adwords keyword tool.
+Epinions has an Alexa rank of 2K and according to compete.com, variations of their brand epinions are three of their top four keywords, and the word “epinions” gets 165K searches a month according to the approximate average search volume listed for the phrase in the Google Adwords keyword tool.

 Not bad for a couple of (and nearly identical) affiliate datafeed mashup sites.